 Why did the eruptions happen here?

 Iceland is located along the Mid-Atlantic Ridge tectonic plate boundary, where the North American and Eurasian plates meet.
-Fissures and volcanic activity are caused by the slow pulling apart of the two tectonic plates.
+Fissures and volcanic activity are caused by the slow pulling apart of the 2 tectonic plates.

 These eruptions give an insight into the active geology and volcanoes of Iceland.
-They're not only responsible for one of the latest attractions in the country, but for spouting geysers, warming hot springs, and all the geothermal energy Icelanders use.
+They’re not only responsible for one of the latest attractions in the country, but also for spouting geysers, warming hot springs, and all the geothermal energy Icelanders use.

 Some scientists have said that this is a reawakening of the Reykjanes region, where there have been no eruptions in 800 to 900 years.
 We might be seeing the beginning of a new period of eruptions dotted across the country.